-ChatGPT is a language model created by OpenAI.
+ChatGPT is based on what is known as Large Language Model (LLM) created by OpenAI.
 It is part of a class of AI (Artificial Intelligence) tools known as generative AI.

 Generative AI is a type of artificial intelligence that’s designed to create or generate new content, rather than simply recognize patterns or classify information.
 In other words, it’s focused on creating something novel, like a piece of art, music, or even text, rather than just recognizing or manipulating existing data.